NaveenDoddi/swiggy-clone/README.md

 ## Description

-This is a project of swiggy online food order
+Order Food Online from India's Best Food Delivery Service | Swiggy

-* Both customer and Restraurant pages
+* This project consist of both customer and Restraurant pages
 * Both pages have their registration and login pages
 * Customer page
-    * home => displays the food items uploaded by the restraurants, you can also add items to your cart.
+    * home -> displays the food items uploaded by the restraurants, you can also add items to your cart.
-    * search => get the food items based in the customer input.
+    * search -> get the food items based in the customer input.
-    * support => all the basic questions.
+    * support -> all the basic questions.
-    * cart => displays the food items from the cart, apply coupons and complete the order.
+    * cart -> displays the food items from the cart, apply coupons and complete the order.

 * Restraurant page
     * home => new food items can be add, and edit and remove items